sbt/website/src/reference/04-Howto/05-Howto-Interactive-Mode.md

 This runs `clean` and then `compile` before entering the interactive prompt.
 If either `clean` or `compile` fails, sbt will exit without going to the prompt.
-To enter the prompt whether or not these initial commands succeed, prepend `-shell`, which means to run `shell` if any command fails.
+To enter the prompt whether or not these initial commands succeed, prepend `"onFailure shell"`, which means to run `shell` if any command fails.
 For example,

 ```
-\$ sbt -shell clean compile shell
+\$ sbt "onFailure shell" clean compile shell
 ```